Q-dimi/return_tests/README.md

-# npm i return_tests
+# return_tests

 Tests if a functions return value matches a regular expression, data type and data value.
+Type 'npm i return_tests' to get started.

 ## How To Configure